harismats/GA_Line_Registration_Paper/README.md

    Make sure you have MATLAB and the Clifford Algebra Toolbox installed.

 2. **Save the Script:**
-   Save the provided code into a single file named `line_registration.m`.
+   Save the provided code into a single file named `GA_Line_Registration.m`.

 3. **Run the Script:**
-   Open MATLAB, navigate to the directory containing `line_registration.m`, and execute:
+   Open MATLAB, navigate to the directory containing `GA_Line_Registration.m`, and execute:
    ```matlab
    line_registration
    ```